-Our quilt show is held once every two years.
-The next show will be in 2018.
+Our quilt show is held approximately every two years.
+The next show will be in 2020.

 UnFinished Object: those "I love that' quilted objects most of us have started that are somehow still in a bag, box or drawer for who knows how long.
 The UFO Challenge wants to gently help you complete 5 UFO projects over the next 12 months.